loonwerks/CASE/TA5/unit-tests/AADL/testevent/readme.md

 ![arch](diagrams/arch.png)

 This example illustrates how AADL event ports are represented using seL4 artifacts.
-AADL event ports (and associated connections between ports) are used to model one-way queued event transmission between components.
-Intuitively, a component with an AADL out event port can pass events into the port; a component with an AADL in event port can dequeue one or more events from the port.
-As specified by AADL semantics, arrival of events on an in event port may trigger a dispatch of the consuming thread.
-Therefore, AADL threads that have in event ports are time-triggered (declared with PERIODIC AADL dispatch mode) or event-triggered (declared with a SPORADIC AADL dispatch mode and dispatched upon arrival of information on an AADL event or event data port).
-A typical computation pattern is that when a thread is dispatched via a time-trigger or event-trigger, it will then make calls from the user code to fetch events from the event ports.
-AADL properties can be attached to ports/connections to indicate latency bounds on propagation of values from out data ports to connected in ports (scheduling of threads/communication necessary to achieve these bounds is outside the scope of CASE).
+AADL event ports (and associated connections between ports) are used to model one-way queued signaling between components.
+Intuitively, a component with an AADL out event port can send a signal/notification out of the port; a component with an AADL in event port can retrieve the signals from the queue associated with the port (each incoming event port has a distinct queue/buffer).
+AADL event port communication behaves exactly as event data port communication, except the events sent between components have no user data payloads in the case of event ports.
+As specified by AADL semantics, arrival of an event on an in event port can be set to trigger a dispatch of the consuming thread.
+Therefore, AADL threads that have in event ports are typically event-triggered (declared with a SPORADIC AADL dispatch mode and dispatched upon arrival of information on an AADL event or event data port).
+With a SPORADIC dispatch mode, a minimum separation time between event arrivals is also specified.
+Messages arriving before the minimum interval expires are dropped (providing some protection from denial of service situations where incoming messages may flood a component).
+A typical computation pattern is that when a thread is dispatched via event arrival, it may make calls from the user code to read the current values of data ports (optional) and then take some appropriate action.
+The user code action of sending an event is always non-blocking; if a receiving component’s event queue is full, a message is dropped according to a policy specified as a property in the model in the input port (e.g., drop newest event, drop oldest event, etc.)  AADL properties can be attached to ports/connections to indicate latency bounds on propagation of events from out event ports to connected in ports (scheduling of threads/communication necessary to achieve these bounds is outside the scope of CASE).
+A variety of AADL properties can be used to state priorities regarding which input event ports within a component trigger the dispatching of the thread.

 Components can have any number of out event ports and in event ports.
 This example represents a simple producer-consumer pattern, with a single out event port on the